Overview & Career Outcomes

 - 8-week modules are flexible, convenient, and affordable

-The Lasell Master of Education: Special Education/Moderate Disabilities are taught by seasoned, full-time faculty members.
+The Lasell Master of Education: Special Education/Moderate Disabilities is taught by seasoned, full-time faculty members.
 They are not only dedicated educators, but also expert practitioners in the field of special education.
-As such, they are well versed in current trends and practices in school districts, engaged in meaningful research, and participate regularly in professional conferences.
+As such, they are well-versed in current trends and practices in school districts, engaged in meaningful research, and participate regularly in professional conferences.
 Lasell professors are invested in forging real relationships and consistently go the extra mile to counsel and mentor their students.

 Rich practical and professional experience

 Students in the program benefit from unique professional experiences, including everything from attending national conferences to undertaking self-driven research projects.
-Put your learning in the area of special education into practice through an immersive practicum - a research project that involves designing and executing an in-depth study on a topic of interest.
-By integrating hands-on learning with your classroom studies, Lasell will help prepare you to become a change agent in the classroom and a leader in the field of special education.
+Put your learning in the area of special education into practice through an immersive practicum.
+This research project involves designing and executing an in-depth study on a topic of interest.
+By integrating hands-on learning with your classroom studies, Lasell will help prepare you to become a change agent in the classroom and a leader in special education.

-Note: Your program may lead to professional licensure which is valid in the state of Massachusetts.
+Note: Lasell offers licensure and non-licensure degree programs in education that are designed to meet the licensure requirements in the state of Massachusetts.
 Licensure may be valid in other states but may require additional steps and cannot be guaranteed.
-To learn more about other state licensure reciprocity please visit the NC SARA Professional Licensure Directory
+To learn more about licensure requirements in other states, please visit the Licensure Disclosure page.

 Please note: If you have already taken ED761 Sheltered English Immersion, you will take ED773 Teacher as a Leader.
 If you have not previously taken an SEI class, then you would take ED761 Sheltered English Immersion and not take ED773 Teacher as Leader class.